About Justin Tomlinson

-Justin Paul Tomlinson was born in Blackburn in 1976 before moving to Kidderminster where he spent his childhood.
+Justin was born in Blackburn in 1976 before moving to Kidderminster where he spent his childhood.
 He attended Harry Cheshire High School, a state comprehensive that was consistently bottom of the league tables and has since been amalgamated.
-Justin sadly lost his father when he was aged 12; an event that he says inspired him to work hard and strive to make a difference.
+Justin’s father sadly passed away when Justin was aged 12; an event that he says inspired him to work hard and strive to make a difference.

-He left Kidderminster to attend Oxford Brookes University where he obtained a degree in Business.
+He left Kidderminster to attend Oxford Brookes University where he obtained a degree in Business, as well as being Chairman of the Conservative Party’s student branch from 1995-1999.
 After graduating, Justin moved to Swindon where he became a nightclub manager at Eros before becoming a local businessman, owning and running TB Marketing based in Stratton.

-During this time, Justin also served as a local Councillor for 10 years, representing the Abbey Meads ward, before standing down to become the MP.
+During this time, Justin began serving as a local Councillor for 10 years, representing the Abbey Meads ward (now split across the Haydon Wick, St Andrews and Priory Vale wards), before standing down to become the North Swindon MP in 2010.
 During the 10 years Justin was a Councillor he had a 100% attendance record and never claimed a penny in expenses.